Previously I wrote about night photography in the Nikon D5300, where I mentioned ISO sensitivity, long-time exposure, and exposure compensation.

-I created base photos of these places, which started from 3,5,10 and 30s exposure time with medium ISO sensitivity from 1600 to 6400.
-The basic photos are almost completely dark like you can see below.
+I created base photos of these places, which started from 3,5,10, and 30s exposure time with medium ISO sensitivity from 1600 to 6400.
+The basic photos are almost completely dark as you can see below.
 (Pic.1-4).
-After the basic photo based on bulb mode and nearly the highest ISO level, I decided to alter those images into a higher level of brightness.
-Thanks to the exposure compensation I received a quite readable image with the place, which is completely dark.
+After the basic photo based on bulb mode and nearly the highest ISO level, I decided to alter those images to a higher level of brightness.
+Thanks to the exposure compensation I received a quite readable image of the place, which is completely dark.
 Your eye isn’t capable to see any details at all.
-You need to wait a couple of minutes, when your eye will be able to cover some outline objects in the dark.
-Sometimes is nice to receive the image from the place, where you are actually, but unfortunately can’t see on your own.
+You need to wait a couple of minutes until your eye will be able to cover some outlined objects in the dark.
+Sometimes is nice to receive the image from the place, where you are actually, but unfortunately can’t see it on your own.

 To emphasize your dark area details you need to take a long time exposure photo (by bulb mode) with the highest ISO (10000 – 25600) in the RAW format and then go to retouch options in your camera (RAW image processing) and set your exposure compensation from 0 EV to +1,3 – 2EV with high D-light effect.
 As a result, you will see your place quite bright with many strange lights.
 However, your image will be very noisy.
 Remember, that once you do a photo with high ISO, next you are going to enhance every pixel by the exposure compensation you will receive a huge range of brightness.
-Some pixels will be nearly dark, and another will be almost white.
-The pixels density and their colors will indicate the objects, light rays and dissipation of lights in the area, which you have captured.
+Some pixels will be nearly dark, and others will be almost white.
+The pixel’s density and colors will indicate the objects, light rays, and dissipation of light in the area, which you have captured.

 Every photo has been taken in Nikkor 18-55mm, 18mm (f/3.5).

 Leave a Reply

 You must be logged in to post a comment.